Training-free Adjustable Polynomial Graph Filtering for Ultra-fast Multimodal Recommendation: Introduction

 Various MRSs have been developed to improve recommendation performance.
 In particular, thanks to the expressive capability via message passing in graph convolutional networks (GCNs) \cite{DBLP:conf/iclr/KipfW17}, attention has been paid to GCN-based MRSs \cite{DBLP:conf/mm/WeiWN0C20, DBLP:conf/mm/Zhang00WWW21, DBLP:conf/www/ZhouZLZMWYJ23, DBLP:conf/mm/ZhouS23, DBLP:conf/mm/Yu0LB23}.
 For example, prior studies on MRSs learned GCNs separately to process different modalities, distinct from user--item interactions \cite{DBLP:conf/mm/WeiWN0C20, DBLP:conf/mm/Zhang00WWW21, DBLP:conf/wsdm/KimKSK24}, or constructed an item--item similarity graph based on multimodal information (i.e., multimodal features of items) and then applied GCNs to process the similarity graph \cite{DBLP:conf/mm/Zhang00WWW21}.

 On one hand, user preferences tend to shift quickly under the influence of trends, personal situations, and exposure to new content \cite{ju2015using, DBLP:journals/ml/PereiraGAO18}; hence, recommender systems need to be flexible to adapt to such dynamic preferences.
 Especially in environments where the training and inference speed is crucial, model runtime can become a significant bottleneck.
 In this context, incorporating additional information (i.e., multimodal features of items) into modeling significantly increases computational overhead for GCN-based MRSs.
 Consequently, MRSs learn multimodal information through GCNs, naturally leading to escalation of training time for GCNs with the increased number of modalities.
 Figure \ref{model_feature} illustrates how the training time (in seconds) of various MRSs behaves according to different degrees of modality information on the Baby dataset (one of well-known benchmark datasets for MRSs).
-As shown in the figure, the training time of GRCN \cite{DBLP:conf/mm/WeiWN0C20} and LATTICE \cite{DBLP:conf/mm/Zhang00WWW21} for processing all multimodal information is considerably high, which signifies the significant computational cost of GCN-based models when such data are integrated.
-Thus, although using GCN-based MRSs (e.g., \cite{DBLP:conf/mm/WeiWN0C20, DBLP:conf/mm/Zhang00WWW21}) is promising, we face practical challenges in computational complexity especially for the case when the speed at which recommender systems update their models is of paramount importance due to the dynamics of user preferences.
+As shown in Figure \ref{model_feature}, incorporating all modalities substantially increases the training time of GCN-based MRSs such as GRCN \cite{DBLP:conf/mm/WeiWN0C20} and LATTICE \cite{DBLP:conf/mm/Zhang00WWW21}, highlighting the heavy computational burden of training-based MRSs.
+Thus, although GCN-based MRSs (e.g., \cite{DBLP:conf/mm/WeiWN0C20}, \cite{DBLP:conf/mm/Zhang00WWW21}) are promising, their computational cost becomes prohibitive in scenarios where models must be updated frequently to track rapidly evolving user preferences.